La’o Hamutuk

 On 5 January 2021, Santos announced the Final Decision to Invest $235 million to drill three more production wells at Bayu-Undan in mid-2021, which are expected to recover an additional 20 million barrels and extend the life of the field.
 The additional costs will be recoverable from revenues which would have gone to Timor-Leste.
 Following support from Timor-Leste authorities, Santos started drilling the new wells (also Tetum) on 25 May, with better-than-expected results.
 Year-end 2021 production reports show a slight increase in gas production compared with the previous two years, although liquids production has dropped relative to 2019.

-World LNG prices surged in late 2021 and early 2022, and gas production from Bayu-Undan (running at half-capacity) was lucrative for Timor-Leste -- although it will probably end in the first quarter of 2023.
+World LNG prices surged in late 2021 and early 2022, and gas production from Bayu-Undan (running at half-capacity) was lucrative for Timor-Leste -- although it will probably end in 2023.
 Timor-Leste is preparing to clean up the Bayu-Undan floating platform at the new port at Tibar as part of decommissioning, and has begun an environmental licensing process.
+Santos shipped the last liquefied gas extracted from Bayu-Undan in November 2023, and decommissioning has begun.
+Although the Darwin LNG plant is no longer operating, Santos continues to provide small amounts of gas and oil from Bayu-Undan to Darwin to sell to the domestic NT market.

 Bayu-Undan